Japanese poetry: Contemporary Poetry

 Japanese Contemporary Poetry consists of poetic verses of today, mainly after the 1900s.
 It includes vast styles and genres of prose including experimental, sensual, dramatic, erotic, and many contemporary poets today are female.
 Japanese contemporary poetry like most regional contemporary poem seem to either stray away from the traditional style or fuse it with new forms.
-Because of a great foreign influence Japanese contemporary poetry adopted more of a western style of poet style where the verse is more free and absent of such rules as fixed syllable numeration per line or a fixed set of lines.
+Because of great foreign influence Japanese contemporary poetry adopted more of a modern western style where the verse is more free and absent of such rules as fixed syllable numeration per line or a fixed set of lines.

-In 1989 the death of Emperor Hirohito officially brought Japan’s postwar period to an end.
+In 1989 the death of Emperor Hirohito officially brought Japan's postwar period to an end.
 The category of "postwar", born out of the cataclysmic events of 1945, had until that time been the major defining image of what contemporary Japanese poetry was all about (The New Modernism, 2010).
 For poets standing at that border, poetry had to be reinvented just as Japan as a nation began reinventing itself.
 But while this was essentially a sense of creativity and liberation from militarist oppression, reopening the gates to new form and experimentation, this new boundary crossed in 1989 presented quite a different problem, and in a sense cut just as deeply into the sense of poetic and national identity.
-The basic grounding “postwar”, with its dependence on the stark differentiation between a Japan before and after the atomic bomb, was no longer available.
-Identity was no longer so clearly defined (The New Modernism, 2010) In 1990, a most loved and respected member of Japan’s avant-garde and a bridge between Modernist and Post-Modern practice unexpectedly died.
+The basic grounding "postwar", with its dependence on the stark differentiation between a Japan before and after the atomic bomb, was no longer available.
+Identity was no longer so clearly defined (The New Modernism, 2010) In 1990, a most loved and respected member of Japan's avant-garde and a bridge between Modernist and Post-Modern practice unexpectedly died.
 Yoshioka Minoru, the very embodiment of what the postwar period meant to Japanese poetry, had influenced virtually all of the younger experimental poets, and received the admiration even of those outside the bounds of that genre (The New Modernism, 2010).
-The event shocked and dazed Japan’s poetry community, rendering the confusion and loss of direction all the more graphic and painful.
-Already the limits of “postwar” were being exceeded in the work of Hiraide Takashi and Inagawa Masato.
+The event shocked and dazed Japan's poetry community, rendering the confusion and loss of direction all the more graphic and painful.
+Already the limits of "postwar" were being exceeded in the work of Hiraide Takashi and Inagawa Masato.
 These two poets were blurring the boundary between poetry and criticism, poetry and prose, and questioning conventional ideas of what comprised the modern in Japan (The New Modernism, 2010).
 Statistically there are about two thousand poets and more than two hundred poetry magazines in Japan today.
-The poets are divided into five groups: (1) a group publishing the magazine, Vou, under the flag of new humanism; (2) Jikon or time, with neo-realism as their motto, trying to depict the gap between reality and the socialistic ideal as simply as possible; (3) the Communist group; (4) Rekitei or progress, mixing Chinese Han poetry and the traditional Japanese lyric, and (5) Arechi or waste land (Sugiyama, 254).
+The poets are divided into five groups: (1) a group publishing the magazine, VOU, under the flag of new humanism; (2) Jikon or time, with neo-realism as their motto, trying to depict the gap between reality and the socialistic ideal as simply as possible; (3) the Communist group; (4) Rekitei or progress, mixing Chinese Han poetry and the traditional Japanese lyric, and (5) Arechi or waste land (Sugiyama, 254).